cardstack/boxel/README.md

 There is some pre-setup needed to enable free plan on development account:

-1. Use stripe cli to listen for the webhooks that Stripe sends to the realm server
+1. Go to `packages/realm-server` and run stripe script to listen for the webhooks that Stripe sends to the realm server

 ```
-stripe listen --forward-to localhost:4201/_stripe-webhook --api-key sk_test_api_key_from_the_sandbox_account
+pnpm stripe listen --forward-to localhost:4201/_stripe-webhook --api-key sk_test_api_key_from_the_sandbox_account
 ```

 2. You will get webhook signing secret from stripe cli after Step 1 is done